-The address given by Focolare founder, Chiara Lubich, in Geneva in October 2002 during the events marking the 500th Anniversary of the Reformation iii resonates very strongly: "How much love is needed in the world!
-Jesus said that the world would recognize us as his own and that through us, it would recognize him, by mutual love and by unity: 'By this all will know that you are my disciples, if you have love for one another' (Jn 13:35).
-We have understood this: the present time demands love from each of us.
+The address given by Focolare founder, Chiara Lubich, in Geneva in October 2002 during the events marking the 500th Anniversary of the Reformation resonates strongly: "How much love is needed in the world!

+"Jesus said that the world would recognize us as his own, and that through us - by our mutual love and unity - the world would recognize him.
+'By this all will know that you are my disciples, if you have love for one another' (Jn 13:35).

+"We have understood this: the present time demands love from each of us.
 It demands unity, communion and solidarity.
-It also calls upon the Churches to recompose the unity that has been torn apart for centuries.
+It also calls upon the churches to recompose the unity that has been torn apart for centuries.
 This is the reform that heaven is asking of us; it is the first and essential step that will lead towards universal fraternity with everyone.

-In fact, the world will believe if we are united.
-Jesus said this: 'May they all be one so that the world may believe' (cf. Jn 17:21).
+"In fact, the world will believe if we are united.
+Jesus said so: 'May they all be one so that the world may believe' (Jn 17:21).
 God wants this!
-May he give us the grace at least to prepare for it even if we not do not see its fulfilment."
+May he give us the grace at least to prepare for it, even if we do not see its fulfillment."